Whether you’re looking to buy or sell used cameras, this guide will help you save some time and money.

 Another option for where to sell DSLR camera equipment and your old gear at a retail outlet.
 This is perhaps the oldest option when it comes to selling old cameras for cash.
-Alternatively, you can trade-in your old camera and lenses at a retail store as a partial exchange for new gear.
+Alternatively, you can trade-in your old camera and lenses at a retail store as a part exchange for new gear.

 It’s important to keep in mind that retail outlets are all about selling gear.
 They’re not necessarily going to offer you the best price for your old kit as they’re going to want to on-sell it and make a margin.